-- the scope, progress, results and costs of nonclinical development, laboratory testing, and clinical trials for our product candidates, including oliceridine, TRV250, TRV734, and TRV045; - · the number and development requirements of other product candidates that we pursue; - the costs, timing, and outcome of regulatory review of any product candidates, both in the United States and in territories outside the United States; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval;
+- our ability to successfully commercialize OLINVYK in the United States; - the scope, progress, results and costs of nonclinical development, laboratory testing, and clinical trials for our product candidates, including TRV250, TRV734, TRV027, and TRV045; - the number and development requirements of other product candidates that we pursue; - the costs, timing, and outcome of regulatory review of any product candidates, both in the United States and in territories outside the United States; - the costs and timing of commercializing OLINVYK and any future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - · our ability to enter into collaborative agreements for the development and commercialization of our product candidates; - any product liability or other lawsuits related to our products or operations;

-- the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - our ability to enter into collaborative agreements for the development and commercialization of our product candidates, including oliceridine; - · any product liability or other lawsuits related to our products or operations; - · the expenses needed to attract and retain skilled personnel; and - the costs involved in preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, both in the United States and in territories outside of the United States.
+- the expenses needed to attract and retain skilled personnel; - the costs involved in preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, both in the United States and in territories outside of the United States; and - the impact of the COVID-19 pandemic and any future epidemics and pandemics that may arise in the future.

 Identifying potential product candidates and conducting nonclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
-Despite these efforts, we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
-In addition, our product candidates, if approved, may not achieve commercial success or meet our expectations.
-Our commercial revenue, if any, will be derived from sales of products that we do not expect to be commercially available for the foreseeable future, if at all.
+Despite these efforts, we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales for our product candidates.
+In addition, our other product candidates, if approved, may not achieve commercial success or meet our expectations.

+Our ability to generate commercial revenue from sales of OLINVYK is unproven, and we do not expect any other products to be commercially available for the foreseeable future, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
+The risk that additional financing is unavailable is heightened by the sustained macro-economic disruption from the COVID-19 pandemic.
+We cannot predict the extent or duration of the impact of the COVID-19 pandemic on the capital markets.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.